Back to Chordeumatida key

 Reginaterreuma tarkinensis Shear and Mesibov, 1995

 This species is Tasmania's largest chordeumatidan and can grow to nearly 20 mm in length.
 It is a conspicuous, fast-running millipede and can be remarkably abundant in lowland Nothofagus forest in the Northwest.
 In the eastern portion of its range R. tarkinensis has been found in Pinus radiata plantations.
-This species should correctly be named tarkinense; the name will be formally changed in the next taxonomic publication on Tasmanian Chordeumatida!

 The three known species of Tasmanian Neocambrisoma can be very hard to distinguish from Peterjohnsia titan and from each other, and positive identifications can only be made by dissecting out and examining the gonopods of mature males.
 In both genera adults reach 7-8 mm in length.